sahsagar-google/oracle-toolkit/docs/user-guide.md

 ### ASM disk group configuration

+Installing Grid Infrastructure and using ASM is the default, but is not mandatory.
+Whether GI is installed and ASM used is based on the value of the `--ora-disk-mgmt` command line option or the `ORA_DISK_MGMT` environment variable.

+Specify `ASMLIB` to use the Oracle ASMLib library or `ASMUDEV` to use ASM with the Linux Udev device manager. `ASMUDEV` is the default.

 In the ASM disk group configuration, specify the disk group names, the disk names, and the associated block devices (the actual devices, not partitions) in a valid JSON format.